 Misdiagnosis and Missed Diagnosis Increase Costs and Suffering

 When the doctor failed to diagnose your condition, you paid dearly for it.
-Not only did you receive treatment you didn’t need, but you didn’t receive the treatment you needed.
-What could’ve been a routine procedure is now more complicated and dangerous.
+Not only did you receive the treatment you didn’t need, but you didn’t receive the treatment you needed.
+What could’ve been a routine procedure is now more complicated and dangerous?

 Misdiagnosis carries a financial toll in addition to the consequences it takes on your health.
 First, you’re paying for care you don’t need, and when doctors finally diagnose you properly, you’re expected to pay for that, too.

 At Console and Associates, we see this far too often.
 Pennsylvania protects your rights as a victim of malpractice, but most patients don’t know this.
 You put your faith in your doctor, and this trusted professional let you down.
 When we represent you, we hold the people that failed you responsible.

 Settlements vary depending on the severity of the case, actions of the hospital staff, and decisions made by the jury.
 There’s no way to predict what your case is worth because many jurors are subjective when deciding a case.
 However, we can review what factors contribute to your case and look at past cases in Pennsylvania and around the country to get an idea for past precedents.
 We will do our best to estimate what your case is worth so you can move forward with the claims process.

 When jurors review a malpractice claim, they take into consideration the past and future costs to the patient.
 They may award more based on future expenses and suffering or focus on the expenses caused by the hospital.
 A few of the factors most juries take into consideration include: